Frequently Asked Questions

 Must I send a competed application, or are pieces of my application accepted?

 You may send one piece at a time, although we prefer complete applications.
 This allows you to relax, knowing that everything is on its way in one package.
 If one of your pieces does arrive before your application, our office will begin a file and collect others as they come in.
-You will be updated by email of
+You will be updated by email of your status.

-Who should I have complete recommendation forms for me?
+Who should complete recommendation forms for me?